8go/matrix-nio-send/README.md

 There is no GUI and there are no windows.

 Use cases for this program could be
-a) a bot or part of a bot,
+- a bot or part of a bot,
-b) to send alerts,
+- to send alerts,
-c) combine it with cron to publish periodic data,
+- combine it with cron to publish periodic data,
-d) send yourself daily/weekly reminders via a cron job
+- send yourself daily/weekly reminders via a cron job
-e) a trivial way to fire off some instant messages from the command line
+- a trivial way to fire off some instant messages from the command line
-f) to automate sending via programs and scripts
+- to automate sending via programs and scripts
-g) a "blogger" who frequently sends messages and images to the same room(s) could use it
+- a "blogger" who frequently sends messages and images to the same room(s) could use it
-h) a person could write a diary or run a gratitutde journal by sending messages to her/his own room
+- a person could write a diary or run a gratitutde journal by sending messages to her/his own room

 This program on the first run creates a credentials.json file.